Connecting a Director and Studio for Remote VO Sessions

 You should have a wired connection to the internet.
 That means there should be a network cable coming out of your computer and attaching to your router or modem.
 WiFI is not recommended for any high-speed, high quality audio over the internet.

-You may find that many recent computer models have eliminated the network port – I’m looking at you Apple! – which means you will need an adapter to go from your Thunderbolt or USB-C or USB 2.0 port to a network connection via Cat5/6/7 cable.
+You may find that many recent computer models have eliminated the network port – I’m looking at you Apple! – which means you will need an adapter to go from your Thunderbolt or USB-C or USB 2.0 port to a network connection via high quality cable.
 I have a number of options listed on my Gear page.

 Source Connect: What clients ask for most frequently